 Jacques Genin, the French pastry chef renowned for his tarte au citron, decorates his with just a light dusting of lime zest.
 Many pastry shops have followed suit - and so I finely grate on both lemon and lime zest.

-- seasonal berries: strawberries, raspberries or blueberries or cape gooseberries;
+- fresh berries: strawberries, raspberries or blueberries or cape gooseberries;

-- mini French macaron shells - these are so handy to have in stock in the freezer.
+- mini French macaron shells - from your stock in the freezer

-Like most French tarts or pastries we enjoy from our pâtisseries, it's best to take it out of the fridge about 15 minutes before serving.
-This helps bring out the natural citrus flavours and it will taste much better than extra chilled.
+Like most French tarts or pastries we enjoy from our pâtisseries, take it out of the fridge about 15 minutes before serving.
+This helps bring out the natural citrus flavours better.
 In France we serve as is without any cream or coulis sauce to enjoy its simplicity.

-Serve with Champagne or a light tea to compliment the fragrant lemon: Russian Caravan or Darjeeling, the Champagne of teas.
+Serve with a demi-sec Champagne or a light tea to compliment the fragrant lemon: Russian Caravan or Darjeeling, the Champagne of teas.

 Ingredients